-[00:01:40.3] Jeffrey Rosen: Michael McConnell is Richard and Francis Mallory Professor and Director of the Constitutional Law Center at Stanford Law School.
-And a senior fellow at the Hoover Institution, Kenji Yoshino is Chief Justice Earl Warren, professor of constitutional law at NYU and Director of the Meltzer Center for Diversity, Inclusion, and Belonging.
-Professors McConnell and Yoshino are two Americas leading constitutional scholars, they come from diverse perspectives, but they're united in a commitment to the First Amendment, and in their service on the Meta Oversight Board, which is a unique body with a great responsibility for enforcing free speech values in times of elections, I was so honored when they agreed to come to tell us about what the Meta Oversight Board does and to discuss some of its important recent cases involving election integrity.
+[00:00:47.6] Jeffrey Rosen: It was an honor to convene Michael McConnell of Stanford Law School and Kenji Yoshino of New York University School of Law.
+Enjoy the conversation.
+It is a great pleasure and an honor for the NCC to convene two great scholars to discuss the role of Meta's Oversight Board and questions involving election integrity.
+Michael McConnell is Richard and Frances Mallery Professor and Director of the Constitutional Law Center at Stanford Law School and a senior fellow at the Hoover Institution.
+Kenji Yoshino is Chief Justice Earl Warren Professor of Constitutional Law at NYU and Director of the Meltzer Center for Diversity, Inclusion, and Belonging.
+Again, Professors McConnell and Yoshino are two of America's leading constitutional scholars.
+They come from diverse perspectives, but they're united in a commitment to the First Amendment and in their service on the Meta Oversight Board, which is a unique body with a great responsibility for enforcing free speech values in times of elections.

-[00:02:37.3] Jeffrey Rosen: I know we all have a lot to learn from them, welcome Kenji and Michael.
-Kenji, why don't you start by telling us what the Meta Oversight Board does, and what sort of issues involving elections it deals with.
+[00:02:00.3] Jeffrey Rosen: I was so honored when they agreed to come to tell us about what the Meta Oversight Board does and to discuss some of its important recent cases involving election integrity.
+And I know we all have a lot to learn from them.
+Welcome, Kenji and Michael.
+Kenji, why don't you start by telling us what the Meta Oversight Board does and what sort of issues involving elections it deals with.